 Your thesis is examined as per the requirements within the Higher Degree by Research Policy.

 The electronic version (preferred format is PDF) of your thesis for examination should be submitted to firstname.lastname@example.org.

 Submission of Final Thesis chevron_right

-Following the completed examination process and notification that the Deputy Vice-Chancellor (Research and Engagement) has recommended that the degree be awarded, the candidate shall upload a digital copy of the thesis to the University Repository.
-Students will not graduate until all requirements have been met, including the submission of the final thesis.
+Following the completed examination process and notification that the Deputy Vice-Chancellor (Research) has recommended that the degree be awarded, the candidate shall upload a digital copy of the thesis to the University Repository.
+Candidates will not graduate until all requirements have been met, including the submission of the final thesis.

-You must submit a complete version of your thesis, however, if the thesis, or parts of it, contain sensitive material it is possible to set embargoes for a period or permanent restrictions on publication as determined by the Deputy Vice Chancellor (Research and Engagement).
+You must submit a complete version of your thesis, however, if the thesis, or parts of it, contain sensitive material it is possible to set embargoes for a period or permanent restrictions on publication as determined by the Deputy Vice Chancellor (Research).

 If your thesis contains material, such as copies of published journal articles, that could breach copyright laws or publishers permissions, you will need to seek a restriction or request the publisher’s permission .

 The Charles Sturt Library has a very informative page on Copyright and HDR Theses which includes information on a ‘thesis by publication’ and copyright in your thesis, and includes a sample publisher permission letter.